-Chris joined the family business, Snyder’s Culligan Water, which was started by his grandfather initially.
-He has been working for the town of Fremont for the past 13 years.
-Through his work here, he came in contact with SCCF for various economic development and community projects.
-When he was asked to join the SCCF board of directors 2 years ago, it was a natural fit.
+Chris joined the family business, Snyder’s Culligan Water Conditioning in 1987, which was started by his grandfather initially.
+He has been working for the Town of Fremont for the past 16 years, serving as the Town Manager for 11 ½ years and as the Fremont Town Court Judge for the last 4 ½ years.
+Through his work here, he came in contact with the SCCF for various economic development and community projects.
+When he was asked to join the SCCF Board of Directors 4 years ago, he gladly accepted to help try and make a positive difference in the community.

-He hopes that SCCF can help people have a chance for quality education, job training, and a better life going forward.
-Chris thinks Steuben County is special because the people who live here are working hard to make it a better place for both longtime residents and newcomers.
-He also thinks the location has many advantages, including the natural resources, limited traffic, and a generally slower pace of life.
+He hopes the SCCF can help people of all ages giving them a chance at a quality education, improved job training opportunities, and a better quality of life going forward.
+Chris thinks Steuben County is special because the people of this community are working hard to make it a better place to live, work, and raise a family.
+He also thinks the location has many advantages, including the beauty of the natural settings, good schools, ample recreation opportunities, and giving friends and neighbors looking out for one another.

-Chris and his wife, Tina, have been married for 36 years.
-They have two grown children, Carrie and Alex.
-In their free time, Chris and Tina have been enjoying their roles as grandparents and spending time on the lakes.
+Chris and his wife, Tina, have been married for 39 years.
+They have two grown children, Carrie and Alex, and 3 grandchildren.
+In their free time, Chris and Tina enjoy their roles as grandparents and spending time with family and friends.

 Board of Directors